 I love shortbread, even better when it’s homemade.
-I love that some are slightly different shapes, some are different colours and more often than not the thickness really varies.
-Since discovering this recipe for ginger shortbread I have made it so many times and it’s always a massive hit.
+I love that some are slightly different shapes.
+Some are different colours.
+And more often than not, the thickness really varies.
+Since discovering this ginger shortbread recipe, I have made it so many times and it’s always a massive hit.

 I wish I could claim this as my own, or even a family recipe.
 But this is another recipe that came from Super Food Ideas magazine.
-It was originally featured at Christmas as a shortbread base to which different things are added to make different shortbreads.
-This is one of my favourite recipes as it combines shortbread and gingerbread.
-They are perfect to give out at Christmas, I just wrap a few in some cellophane with a ribbon.
+It was originally featured at Christmas as a shortbread cookie base to which different things are added to make different shortbreads.
+This is one of my favourite cookie recipes, as it combines shortbread and gingerbread.
+They are perfect to give out as a holiday cookie, I just wrap a few in some cellophane with a ribbon.
 And one batch makes around 50 pieces, so there’s plenty to share.

 RELATED: Owl Themed Baby Shower

 This ginger shortbread works great as a traditional round shape.
 But they look extra cute cut into different shapes.
 My favourite shapes to use are the butterfly and flower.
 And these shapes make it so easy to decorate.
 You can decorate the ginger shortbread cookies with traditional icing.
 But my favourite way is to decorate them with different coloured chocolate.